Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 hunter orders 2 beer for himself and ratronus.

 they ask him about his personal details: martin comes from outside of the city.
+Aki is tipsy (-2 on charisma saves)

+aki spends 11gp and goes to Sasha and Martin.

+Verdant (he/him) gets recognised and ratronus calls aki a pet